Thoronador/telemetry-update-removal/ci/readme.md

 application's binary executable already has to be build - either by building it directly from Visual Studio or by building it via msbuild.exe from the command line.

+**download_and_install_innosetup.ps1** is a PowerShell script that can be used to download and install InnoSetup 5.5.6.
+The later part (installation) needs administrative privileges, so make sure that this script is run by an administrator.
+Otherwise, an UAC prompt will pop up and ask you for the credentials of an administrator account.